 About the code

-The code included in this sample is not intended to be a set of best practices on how to build scalable enterprise grade web applications.
-This is beyond the scope of this quick start sample.
+The code included in this sample is meant to be a quick start sample for learning about Azure Web Apps and Azure Storage.
+It is not intended to be a set of best practices on how to build scalable enterprise grade web applications.